Running an OCI Container on FreeBSD with Podman and ocijail

 sudo zfs create -o mountpoint=/var/db/containers zroot/containers

 Podman’s storage driver on FreeBSD defaults to ZFS (configured in /usr/local/etc/containers/storage.conf).
 Each image layer becomes a separate ZFS dataset.
-When you pull an image, Podman creates ZFS clones for each layer: copy-on-write, instant, checksummed.
-This is where FreeBSD’s container story gets interesting: on Linux, you’d use OverlayFS or devicemapper.
-Here, ZFS is native and better at the job.
+When you pull an image, Podman creates ZFS clones for each layer.

 2. fdescfs for conmon